Skip to content

 Applicative FLifting plain values into a context with pureOption, Result, List, Validation, Signal, Task

-Monad FChaining context-producing stepsList, Option, Result
+Monad FChaining context-producing stepsList, Option, Result, Task

 Bifunctor FMapping both sides of a two-parameter typeResult, Validation